jiayuehua/blog/_posts/2021-03-18-sfinae-on-throw-x.md

   implicit-move
 ---

+> Language lawyers may want to read the UPDATE at the bottom of this post
+> before the rest.
+I think everything discussed here is, technically speaking,
+> ill-formed.

 As of C++20, thanks to [P1155 "More implicit move,"](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1155r3.html)
 `throw x` gets the same implicit-move semantics as `return x`.
 So you can do, for example,